M1kerochip/DragAndDropMultipleFiles_Linux/README.md

 You will need the Windows subsystem for Linux installed, along with a Linux distribution from the Windows Store. eg Ubuntu, Debian, SUSE etc

-If you get an error about file not found, tick the
+If you get an error about file not found, tick the 'Disable 64 bit file redirection' box, since wsl.exe doesn't appear in SYSWOW64.